Arabiain/SpyBoxRat/README.md

 # SpyBoxRat
 [WIP] Remote Access Tool written in Visual Basic .NET (Server V4.8 and client at least V4.5) with rare features that others rats don't have :) (like keyboard locking or encrytion of files directly from File Manager) UNDER LICENSE READ THE END OF THIS PAGE !
 <br /><br />
 Note from 04-10-20 : I'm creating a new and improved rat based on this one.
-It will be paid and private rat.
-I will continue to update SpyBox but not often.
+It will be free and  will replace this one.
+Consider this as a good sample for my plugins BUT not about networking (splitting packets => worst method).
+Next one will use Packet Serializer made by myself and multithreaded and partially Async.

 <br />
 <br />
 LEGAL DISCLAIMER PLEASE READ!